 - 1 x 240L bin (larger bin with green lid) is the garden organics bin, which is collected fortnightly on the same day as the general waste bin (only applicable for properties over 400m2)

 What happens if I overload or overfill my bins?

-What is hazardous waste and where can I depose of it?
+What is hazardous waste and where can I dispose of it?

-Household Hazardous Waste (HHW) includes unwanted household products that contain chemicals or substances that can be harmful to you, your family, your pets, or the environment.
+Household Hazardous Waste (HHW) includes unwanted household products that contain chemicals, ash or substances that can be harmful to you, your family, your pets, or the environment.
+For more help with

 The closest facility for Mosman Park residents to dispose of their HHW is:

 Residents can dispose of up to 20 litres or 20 kilograms of HHW FREE of charge.
 For information on what can be disposed click here.

 Mattresses and asbestos are also accepted, but for a fee.
 Please contact the Facility for current fees and conditions.

 For more information on any of the above, please contact The West Metro Recycling Centre on (08) 9384 2544 or visit their website by clicking here.